A statistical physics framework for optimal learning: Results

-We start by considering the problem of finding the optimal denoising schedule $\Delta(\alpha)$.
-Our goal is to minimize the final MSE, computed at the fixed test noise level $\Delta_F$.
-To this end, we treat the noise level as the control variable $u(\alpha)=\Delta(\alpha)\in (0,1)$, and we find the optimal schedule using a direct multiple-shooting method implemented in CasADi (Section~\ref{sec:oc_indirect_methods}).
+We start by considering the problem of finding the optimal noise schedule $\Delta(\alpha)$ that minimizes the final MSE, computed at the fixed test noise level $\Delta_F$.
+We use a direct multiple-shooting method implemented in CasADi (see the Supplementary Material).
 In the following analysis, we consider linear activation.
 Figure~\ref{fig:DAEschedule}a displays the optimal noise schedules for a range of test noise levels $\Delta_F$.
 We observe that the optimal schedule typically features an initial decrease, followed by a moderate increase toward the end.
 At low $\Delta_F$, the optimal schedule remains nearly flat and close to $\Delta=0$ before the final increase.
 Both the duration of the initial decreasing phase and the average noise level throughout the schedule increase with $\Delta_F$.
 Figure~\ref{fig:DAEschedule}b shows that the optimal schedule improves the MSE by approximately $10$-$30\%$ over the constant schedule $\Delta(\alpha)=\Delta_F$.
-The optimal denoising schedule achieves two key objectives.
-First, it enhances the reconstruction capability of the bottleneck network, leading to a higher cosine similarity between the hidden nodes of the autoencoder and the means of the Gaussian mixture defining the clean input distribution (panel \ref{fig:DAEschedule}c).
-Second, it accelerates the convergence of the skip connection toward the target value $b^*$ in Eq.~\eqref{eq:optimal_skipconnection} (panel \ref{fig:DAEschedule}d).
+The optimal schedule achieves two key objectives.
+First, it enhances the reconstruction capability of the autoencoder network, leading to a higher cosine similarity between the hidden nodes and the means of the Gaussian mixture defining the clean input distribution (panel \ref{fig:DAEschedule}c).
+Second, it accelerates the convergence of the skip connection toward the target value $b^*$ in \eqref{eq:optimal_skipconnection} (panel \ref{fig:DAEschedule}d).